 If you need to see a chaplain, you will need to fill out a request form for the Inmate Programs Specialist.
 If approved, the chaplain must be prepared to present his/her credentials at the time of your visit.

 Religious Diets

 If you require a special religious diet, you must submit a request form explaining the reasons you are requesting the special diet.
 Staff will verify your need and provide appropriate instruction to the kitchen.
-Any costs incurred beyond the cost of regular meals will be debited from your account.

 Exercise and Recreation